 Arguably one of the most important subjects of all, economics helps you understand more about how we need to make the best possible use of the world’s scarce resources and how the government endeavours to make sure that we are all as well off as possible.
 It’s a subject that will make you think and is respected by both employers and universities.
 Many people with a degree in economics move on to work in banking, insurance and law or begin work as a professional economist, advising big companies about their chances of success in the future!
 All of us come into contact with economics every day of our lives.

 Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three other GCSEs at grade 4 or above, including English Language and Mathematics at grade 4.

 Economics has two major components: microeconomics and macroeconomics.
 Microeconomics looks at decisions that affect the individual, such as how much they earn and how they choose to spend it.
 Macroeconomics looks at what governments can do to help generate more money in the economy, to reduce the number of people unemployed and to encourage international trade.
 Some of the following topics are covered:

 • Should Raheem Stirling be allowed to earn £200,000 per week whilst the poor in developing countries often live on less than $1 per day?

-• Should the High Speed Link project go ahead or could the money be better spent on other things.
+• Should the High Speed Link project go ahead or could the money be better spent elsewhere?

 • Should the government raise the tax on petrol to help cut pollution and global warming?